-It is time to direct government funding toward sustainable food production systems for our communities, instead of toward industrial complexes that produce meat for export to developed and rapidly-developing nations whose growing economic middle classes can afford to pay global market prices for meat.
+It is time to direct government funding toward sustainable food production systems for our communities, instead of toward industrial complexes that produce meat for export to developed and rapidly developing nations whose growing economic middle classes can afford to pay global market prices for meat.

-- 2023 Objective: Expand crop insurance options to support more diversified, regenerative, non-conventional operations that produce food for people.
-Updates announced by USDA's Risk Management Agency (RMA), such as expanding the Micro Farm program and streamlining some of the paperwork requirements for the Whole Farm Revenue Protection Program (WFRP), mark a big step toward this objective.
-It is critical that these updates are written into the next farm bill to ensure their protection in future administrations. - Marker Bills: Food and Farm Act; Crop Insurance Modernization Act of 2018 - o Titles: Horticulture; Crop Insurance; Miscellaneous - 2023 Objective: Set payment limits on risk management and commodity programs so that the largest farms aren't receiving the bulk of the support. - Marker Bill: Rural America Preservation Act of 2012 - o Titles: Commodities; Crop Insurance - Measures We Oppose: Attempts to raise or weaken current payment limits, including attempts to broaden and dilute the definition of "actively engaged in farming."
-"Actively engaged in farming" is one of the 2018 Farm Bill requirements, established to ensure that farm program payments only go to current producers. - o Titles: Commodities; Crop Insurance
+- 2023 Objective: Increase and improve access to risk management tools for diverse, organic, specialty crop, limited-resource, and non-conventional producers by improving the Whole Farm Revenue Protection (WFRP) and Micro Farm programs.
+We must further incentivize the advantage in WFRP for producers to diversify and incentivize agents to sell more WFRP and Micro Farm policies.
+We must also codify the recent changes USDA's Risk Management Agency (RMA) has made to WFRP and Micro Farm program. - Marker Bills: Insuring Fairness for Family Farmers Act of 2023; Whole Farm Revenue Protection Improvement Act of 2023; Assisting Family Farmers through Insurance Reform Measures Act - o Titles: Horticulture; Crop Insurance; Miscellaneous - 2023 Objective: Set payment limits on risk management and commodity programs so that the largest farms aren't receiving the bulk of the support. - Marker Bills: Assisting Family Farmers through Insurance Reform Measures Act; Farm Program Integrity Act - o Titles: Commodities; Crop Insurance - 2023 Objective: Massively scale up funding for the Gus Schumacher Nutrition Incentive Program (GusNIP) to at least \$350 million and implement procurement rules that ensure these dollars go towards local and regional producers. - Marker Bills: Oh SNAP, Close the Fruit and Vegetable Gap Act; GusNIP Improvement Act - Titles: Miscellaneous

+Measures We Oppose:

+Attempts to raise or weaken current payment limits, including attempts to broaden and dilute the definition of "actively engaged in farming."
+"Actively engaged in farming" is one of the 2018 Farm Bill requirements, established to ensure that farm program payments only go to current producers.

+- Titles: Commodities; Crop Insurance - Attempts to raise reference prices in the Price Loss Coverage (PLC) program, which is a misguided solution to the current increase in operational expenses farmers face.
+Instead of helping farmers, a PLC price reference increase would ultimately be captured by a few large corporations. - Title: Commodities